Latest Celer Network (CELR) News Update

 Deep Dive

 "Taking a look at Celer Network $CELR on Coinbase, I notice most trades on the book are for crazy small amounts indicative of bot trading and the volume is super small.
-I think since ZK roll ups are a hot topic for Ethereum, this remains a dark horse pick for exploding in value." – @Burning_Forest (3.5K followers · 17 July 2025 01:21 UTC) View original post What this means: This is a mixed signal for CELR because the observed low, bot-driven volume suggests weak organic liquidity, which can lead to high volatility.
-However, the narrative link to Ethereum's ZK rollup trend could attract speculative interest if the technology gains broader adoption.
+I think since ZK roll ups are a hot topic... this remains a dark horse pick..." – @Burning_Forest (3.5K followers · 17 July 2025 01:21 UTC) View original post What this means: This presents a mixed picture.
+The observation of bot-dominated, low-volume trading is bearish as it signals illiquidity and a lack of organic market depth, which can lead to high volatility.
+However, the commentator's "dark horse" thesis ties CELR's cross-chain tech to the trending ZK narrative, which could attract future speculative interest.

 Conclusion